How to: Understand and Circumvent Network Censorship

-Changing your DNS provider.
-This can be done in the “network settings” of your device (phone or computer).
+Change your DNS provider: This can be done in the “network settings” of your device (phone or computer).
 Note that your new DNS provider will obtain the information about your browsing activity that your ISP once had, which can be a privacy concern depending on your threat model .
 Mozilla compiles a list of DNS providers that have strong privacy policies and commitments to not share your browsing data.

-Using a VPN or Encrypted Proxy anchor link
+Use a VPN anchor link

 In this diagram, the computer uses a VPN, which encrypts its traffic and connects to eff.org.
 The network router and Internet Service Provider might see that the computer is using a VPN, but the data is encrypted.
-The Internet Service Provider routes the connection to the VPN server in another country.
+The internet Service Provider routes the connection to the VPN server in another country.
 This VPN then connects to the eff.org website.